Josephine Spencer

 Josephine Spencer (April 30, 1861 - October 28, 1928) was an American writer, journalist, and political activist from Utah.
-She was an important figure in the Mormon Home Literature movement of the late 19th century who published more than a hundred poems fifty short stories, and five serialized novels in both regional and national publications.
-Latter-day Saint literary critics Ardis E. Parshall and Michael Austin have called her "the most significant figure in Mormon letters that most people have never heard of."
+She was an important figure in the Mormon home literature movement of the late 19th century who published more than one hundred poems, fifty short stories, and five serialized novels.

 Biography

 Josephine Spencer was born in Salt Lake City, Utah, in 1861.
 Her father, Daniel Spencer, was the mayor of Nauvoo before the Mormon Exodus.
 In Utah, he was a member of the Utah Territorial Legislature and the president of the Salt Lake City stake of the Church of Jesus Christ of Latter-day Saints (LDS church).
 Daniel died when Josephine was seven years old, and she was raised primarily by her mother, Emily Shafter.

 Spencer received a certificate in English and Literature from the University of Deseret in 1880.
 Shortly thereafter, she began publishing poetry and short fiction in local newspapers and literary journals.
 Two of her poems, "Longing" and "Poetry" were chosen for Songs and Flowers of the Wasatch, a collection of poetry edited by Emmeline B Wells and featuring Utah's best-known women writers that represented Utah in the 1893 World's Columbian Exposition in Chicago.

 In the 1890s, Spencer joined the staff of the Deseret News as a reporter.
 She was a founding member of the Utah Women's Press Club in late 1891, and, in May 1893, she was assigned to travel to Chicago to report on Utah's exhibition at the world exposition.
 She eventually became the society and literature editor for the Deseret News and one of the women in Utah to work as a full-time journalist.
 She continued in this role until 1921 or 1922, when she suffered a nervous breakdown and moved to Southern California, where she continued her journalistic career with the Pasadena Star.
-Spencer never married or had children.
+Spencer never married.